anguyen798/ENGL101-42537-Blindsight/1_Zettelkasten/Essay Hit List.md

 Theory and why they do this to the reader

-Will need other peices to understand it
+Will need other pieces to understand it
 ![[Essay-Hit.excalidraw]]